 4.17.5 NF/NF service discovery across PLMNs in the case of discovery made by NF service consumer

-In the case that the NF service consumer intends to discover the NF/NF service in home PLMN, the NRF in serving PLMN needs to request "NF Discovery" service from NRF in the home PLMN.
+In the case that the NF service consumer in PLMN-1 (e.g. serving PLMN) intends to discover the NF/NF service in PLMN-2 (e.g. home PLMN), the NRF in PLMN-1 needs to request "NF Discovery" service from NRF in the PLMN-2.
 The procedure is depicted in the figure below: